zackees/setenvironment/README.md

 # Release Notes
+  * 1.0.8: Adds fix for windows expansion of keys
   * 1.0.7: Adds get_env_var
   * 1.0.6: Fixes readme
   * 1.0.3: Fix relative links in badges to be absolute when uploaded to pypi